APPTIENT/Apptient-Segments-SDK/README.md

 ## License

-Apptient-Segments-SDK is available under the MIT license.
-See the LICENSE file for more info.
+Apptient-Segments-SDK is available under the APPTIENT Inc. [Terms & Conditions](http://www.apptient.com/terms).
+See LICENSE for details.